aihua/tracelog/README.md

 // @ disable: disable log
 // @ callback(logstr): for outer logger, write to file etc
 // @ printJSON: use JSON.stringify for logging, which may not print RegExp etc.
-// customValid(sth, expect): a customary validation function
+// @customValid(sth, expect): a customary validation function
 // return true if sth is expected as expect
+// silent: do not print in console

 default options:
 depth: 3,